jrmarino/AdaBase/res_std_field.md

 conversions to other types.
 There are currently 20 data types, and the result often can be retrieved as multiple types.
-The "is_null" function will indicate if the value is marked as "null" in the database and the "native_type" function will return a value from the enumerated type "field_types" to confirm how the native type was initially converted.
+The "is_null" function will indicate if the value is marked as "null" in the database and the "native_type" function will return a member of the "field_types" type to indicate the data type stored in the database.
 </p>
 <pre class="code">
 package AdaBase.Results.Field is